-- Our process-based ecological model simulates the foraging behaviour of bees and has been validated against observational data collected at 259 sites across Great Britain.
-It allows us to predict how many bees a landscape would support, as well as the level of pollination service these bees provide to wild plants and to crops.
+- The process-based ecological model used in the project simulated the foraging behaviour of bees and has been validated against observational data collected at 259 sites across Great Britain.
+It allowed the project team to predict how many bees a landscape would support, as well as the level of pollination service these bees provide to wild plants and to crops.

-- Our economic model estimates farm income given this level of pollination service.
+- The economic model used in the project can estimate farm income given this level of pollination service.
 It uses relationships between yield and pollination service derived by the Global Food Security funded project ‘Resilient Pollinators’ from field data collected across the UK.

-- Finally, our social value model quantifies the aesthetic benefits provided by the landscape using public preferences obtained by the ‘Resilient Pollinators’ social science team from an online survey of over 1000 respondents.
+- Finally, the project’s social value model quantifies the aesthetic benefits provided by the landscape using public preferences obtained by the ‘Resilient Pollinators’ social science team from an online survey of over 1,000 respondents.

-We are using our combined model to identify recommended proportions of agri-environment interventions and the optimum spatial scale over which these proportions should be applied to maximise benefits in different landscapes.
+The project’s combined model can be used to identify recommended proportions of agri-environment interventions and the optimum spatial scale over which these proportions should be applied to maximise benefits in different landscapes.

-By virtually adding different combinations of agri-environment interventions to three contrasting case study landscapes, we can use our combined model to assess the resulting benefits and identify which combination of interventions maximises benefits to pollinators and people.
+By virtually adding different combinations of agri-environment interventions to three contrasting case study landscapes, the project team were able to use their combined model to assess the resulting benefits and identify which combination of interventions maximises benefits to pollinators and people.